rzylius/ImeonModbusRtuTcpBridge/README.md

 ## Logic
 - rotates predefined list of registers/length reads them from IMEON RTU and stores in esp32.
-If delay between requests are 1 sec, my round of reads is completed in ~16secs.
+  When delay between requests is set to 1 sec, my round of reads is completed in ~16secs.
   You can adjust timing between reads with QUERY_INTERVAL
-- TCP requests are answered instantly by esp32 (they may hold data read 10-16 secs ago).
+- TCP requests are answered instantly by esp32 (local registers are updated by read routine).
-- TCP write requests receive immediate response SUCCESS, and stored in the queue
+- TCP write requests receive immediate response SUCCESS, and are stored in the write queue
-- esp32 processes the write queue as priority - - reading stops until all write queue is empty
+- esp32 processes the write queue as priority - - reading stops until write queue is empty
 - if write requests fails, write request is written in the write queue again